About Us

 Eric retired in 2009 from a business background that was almost entirely in the Retail Industry, where he held many senior management positions.
 This included thirty years in purchasing, controlling multi million pound budgets.

 He became involved with FND Action when his daughter Kim, the charity’s CEO, was diagnosed with Functional Neurological Disorder.
 He saw how the charity was making a meaningful difference to those affected, and the potential it had to create positive change.
-He wanted to be involved, and has been a trustee and the charity’s treasurer since January 2017.
+He wanted to be involved, and has been a trustee since January 2017.

 Originally from Wales, Eric lives with his wife in Cheshire and uses his spare time to pursue a variety of interests including Welsh Rugby, music, and reading a good thriller.
 His passion for walking has taken him up the country’s tallest mountains, and some of Europe’s best known long distance trails.